-Zendesk on Zendesk is a day-long discussion about a specific topic and how Zendesk Support uses Zendesk.
-Each session is hosted by a member of our Support team.
+Zendesk on Zendesk is a discussion about a specific topic and how Zendesk Support uses Zendesk.
+Each topic is written by a member of our Zendesk Customer Support team.

 - Rolling out the Play button workflow

 On the Customer Support team, our primary responsibility is to solve customers' requests by working on tickets.
 With a high number of tickets to deal with, and as we grow globally, it's increasingly important to optimize and define our ticket workflow.
 To that end, we've implemented a Play button-centered workflow for our teams.